Unveiling the Hidden World of Rabbit Nest

 The Dangers of Moving a Rabbit's Nest

-Moving a rabbit's nest can lead to abandonment and even death for the baby rabbits.
-Mother rabbits are very sensitive to changes in their nest's location and may not return if the nest is moved.
+Moving a rabbit’s nest can lead to abandonment and even death for the baby rabbits.
+Frequent human interference may cause the mother to abandon the nest to protect her young.
+Mother rabbits are very sensitive to changes in their nest’s location and may not return if the nest is moved.
 If you must move a nest, consult with wildlife rehabilitators for advice on how to do so without causing harm to the babies.

 Top 5 Rabbit Nesting Boxes for 2023: The Best of the Best